Best Paper for Colored Pencils

 Some papers are intended to be stretched before use.
 These papers can vary in the degree that you should stretch them.
 Variations will exist between sketchpads, rolls, and single sheets.

-An obvious choice, paper comes in a wide variety of sizes.
+An obvious choice, the paper comes in a wide variety of sizes.
 Depending on how large of a piece you want to tackle, you might have to shop around to find a larger cut size to go with.
 On the contrary, if you wish to simply doodle on a mobile medium a typical small sketch pad would suffice.

 As you can tell there are a lot of considerations to make in your next paper, especially when using colored pencils.
 A paper that does well with oil pastels might not work with colored pencils as well, for instance.
 Other obvious factors include your budget and the availability of the paper.
 That being said, we have put together a small list of our favorite choices for specifically colored pencils.